-Note: If a calm wind weather condition exists, the applicant's knowledge of the crosswind elements must be evaluated through oral testing; otherwise, a crosswind takeoff and climb must be demonstrated.
+NOTE: If a calm wind weather condition exists, the applicant's knowledge of the crosswind elements must be evaluated through oral testing; otherwise, a crosswind approach and landing must be demonstrated.

 - 1. Exhibits knowledge of the elements related to normal and crosswind approach and landing. - 2.
 Adequately surveys the intended landing area. - 3.
-Considers the wind conditions, landing surface, obstructions, and selects a suitable touchdown point. - 4.
+Considers the wind conditions, landing surface, and obstructions.
+Selects a suitable touchdown point. - 4.
 Establishes and maintains a stabilized approach at the recommended airspeed, with gust correction factor applied, ±5 knots. - 5.
 Maintains proper ground track with crosswind correction, if necessary. - 6.
 Remains aware of the possibility of wind shear and/or wake turbulence. - 7.
-Makes smooth, timely, and correct control application during the flare and touchdown - 8.
-Touches down smoothly, beyond and within 200 feet of a specified point with no appreciable drift, and with the longitudinal axis aligned with the intended landing path. - 9.
-Completes the appropriate checklist.
+Makes smooth, timely, and correct control application during the flare and touchdown. - 8.
+Touches down smoothly, beyond and within 50 feet (20 meters) of a specified point with no appreciable drift, and with the longitudinal axis aligned with the intended landing path. - 9.
+Completes the prescribed checklist.